bartdorsey/simple-docker-postgres/README.md

 chmod 0600 ~/.pgpass
 ```

-After this should you be able to type `pgsql` and it should connect without prompting you for anything.
+After this should you be able to type `psql` and it should connect without prompting you for anything.

 ## Starting over